wmcbrine/PDCurses/os2/README.md

 Building
 --------

-.
-Choose the appropriate makefile for your compiler:
+- Choose the appropriate makefile for your compiler:

         bccos2.mak - Borland C++ 2.0
         gccos2.mak - EMX 0.9b+
         iccos2.mak - C Set/2
-	wccos2.mak	- Watcom 10.6+ (32-bit)
+        wccos2.mak - Open Watcom 1.8+

-.
-Optionally, you can build in a different directory than the platform directory by setting PDCURSES_SRCDIR to point to the directory where you unpacked PDCurses, and changing to your target directory:
+- Optionally, you can build in a different directory than the platform directory by setting PDCURSES_SRCDIR to point to the directory where you unpacked PDCurses, and changing to your target directory:

         set PDCURSES_SRCDIR=c:\pdcurses

-.
-Build it:
+- Build it:

         make -f makefilename

   (For Watcom, use "wmake" instead of "make"; for MSVC or C Set/2, "nmake".)
 You'll get the libraries (pdcurses.lib or .a, depending on